zamanimatzin/Analyzing-Borrowers-Risk-of-Defaulting/README.md

 ## Purpose

-The purpose of this project to identfy either the customer’s marital status and number of children has an impact on whether they will default on a loan based on client credit score datasets.
+The purpose of this project is to identfiy either the customer’s marital status and number of children has an impact on whether they will default on a loan based on client credit score datasets.

 ## Hypotheses